xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

 .. note::

-    Due to the similarities between the `xCORE-200` and `xCORE.ai` series feature sets, it is fully expected that all listed `xCORE-200` series configurations will operate as expected on the `xCORE.ai` series and vice versa.
-It is therefore expected that a quality level of a configuration will migrate between XMOS device series.
+    Due to the similarities between the `xcore-200` and `xcore.ai` series feature sets, it is fully expected that all listed `xcore-200` series configurations will operate as expected on the `xcore.ai` series and vice versa.
+It is therefore expected that a quality level of a configuration will migrate between `XMOS` device series.

 |newpage|